top of page

 Hike length: 14 miles round trip

 I’ve hiked to the top of Mt.
 Timpanogos twice in my life.
 It is what hikers formally call a butt-kicker.
-In real life, the two routes to the top are either from the north end (the left side of the image) or from the backside.
+The two routes to the top are either from the north end (the left side of the image) or from the backside.

 Prettiest hike in Utah